MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-kernel.md

 ms.localizationpriority: medium
 ---

-# Percent of machines that had a blue screen caused by a crash in the graphics kernel
+# Number of machines that had a blue screen caused by a crash in the graphics kernel

 ## Description